How to Remove a Lien

 In most cases, after your lien has been filed your customer resolves their account and you need to remove a lien.
 Once you have received payment in full, or a settlement amount, and the funds have cleared then you are obligated to remove the lien, You can contact Lien-Pro directly to remove liens.
 Lien-Pro requires written notice by email or fax stating confirming you want the lien removed.
 Once we have received your request, your lien discharge request will be submitted to the appropriate land registry office for removal within 24-48 hours.
 Note: Actual discharge processing times vary by province*.

 Alberta we offer additional discharge services: regular discharge and RUSH discharge services.

 Regular: After your request is received Lien-Pro will process the discharge paperwork and submit it to land titles.
 Confirmation of removal via our online account is generally given within 5-10 business days*.
 Lien-Pro will provide you with registration confirmation to prove the lien has been removed from the property.

 RUSH: If you would like your lien removed immediately, Lien-Pro offers a RUSH discharge service in which the discharge is prepared and hand delivered to land titles the same day.
 Please contact our office for information about RUSH discharge services.
 Confirmation of the removal via our online account is generally given within 1 to 2 business days*.

-*The time given discharging a lien is approximate.
-Processing times can vary depending on the volume of liens received at land titles.
+*The time given discharging a lien is approximate and varies by province.
+Processing times can also vary depending on the volume of liens received at land titles.
 Liens have a higher priority than discharges because of specific legislation.